Willie Totten: Coaching career

 In 2019 Totten returned to MVSU as an assistant head coach and quarterbacks coach.
+In 2023, he was hired as the quarterbacks coach at Southern University.
+He became associate head coach and offensive coordinator at Fort Valley State University in 2025.

 Honors and memberships

 Totten is one of a few college football coaches ever to coach in a stadium named after him.
 The Delta Devils football team plays in Rice–Totten Stadium, named for Totten and wide receiver Jerry Rice.
 He is a member of the College Football Hall of Fame.
 Totten is a member of Phi Beta Sigma fraternity.